 Upcoming INSILC Meetings

-In an effort to reduce the risk of exposure and spread of COVID-19 (coronavirus) to Council Members/Staff & members of the public, INSILC public quarterly meetings will continue to be conducted virtually.
+In an effort to reduce the risk of exposure and spread of COVID-19 (coronavirus) to Council Members/Staff & members of the public and to expand access and reduce accessibility barriers, INSILC public quarterly meetings will continue to be conducted virtually.

 NOTE: Live Captioning & ASL Interpreters will be provided for these quarterly public meetings.